-- We work closely with the Specialist Teacher Service (STS) and Educational Psychology Service (EPS). - Lessons are differentiated to meet the needs of every pupil whilst maintaining high expectations. - Targeted support is provided for pupils who need extra support through interventions and in class support. - Pupil's progress is monitored and discussed half termly with the Headteacher/Deputy Headteacher/SENCO/Class Teachers. - Class Teachers and the SENCO work with Teaching Assistants to provide additional support where it is felt appropriate. - We are able to offer a range of interventions designed to help children achieve their maximum potential such as: Precision teaching, accelerated reading and memory and recall interventions.
+- We work closely with the Specialist Teacher Service (STS) and Educational Psychology Service (EPS). - Lessons are adapted to meet the needs of every pupil whilst maintaining high expectations, staff have received recent training to support this. - Targeted support is provided for pupils who need extra support through interventions such as Accelerated Reading and Precision Teaching and in class support. - Pupil's progress is monitored and discussed half termly with the Headteacher/Deputy Headteacher/SENCO/Class Teachers. - Class Teachers and the SENCO work with Teaching Assistants to provide additional support where it is felt appropriate. - We offer a range of interventions designed to help children achieve their maximum potential such as bespoke English, Maths and Phonics interventions that are informed by assessment data.